-If you are working with a document in Word then you are most likely going to want to add a header and footer section.
-The header and footer section allows us to add information to the top and bottom of each page within a document.
+When working with long documents you will need to add a header and footer section.
+The header and footer in Word allows you to add information to the top and bottom of each page within a document.
 These sections allow you to keep information consistent on all or multiple pages within the document and save you time so you do not have to copy and paste the information into the main body section of each page.

 Add a page header